Giovannicus/One-Piece-Quiz/OPQUIZ-README.md

 The form gets green if the typed answer is right or red if the answer is wrong.

-Next question is loaded when player click on a sun shape button.
+Next question is loaded when player clicks on the sun shape button.

 When number of desired questions is reached, End screen appears.